ireapps/coding-for-journalists/docs/install.md

 Here's what the various parts do, as well as why you need them:

 **The text editor** allows you to write scripts for the Python interpreter in a plain text format.
 Something along the lines of a full word processor (think Microsoft Word or Apple's Pages) won't cut it; those are designed for presentation and resulting files will be cluttered with a bunch of elements that control text styling.
 Having one at your disposal is a must for writing code and great for examining data.
+A good text editor can also interpret code and shade text to differentiate between elements like variables, strings, comments, etc.

 **Python** is the engine of the entire affair; it's a code interpreter that's going to look at the commands you write and then faithfully execute them.
 At the moment this code and guide is designed around version 2.7.